Even though women are drinking at historically high rates, they are less likely than men to access treatment, according to a new study.

 Women’s drinking habits have changed over time.
 A 2017 report published in the journal

 The way men and women process alcohol differs.
-Women may be more vulnerable to the health repercussions of alcohol use than men, according to the National Institute on Alcohol Abuse and Alcoholism.
+Women may be

 “[Women] can develop cirrhosis with less alcohol and in a shorter time frame.
 The hypothesis is that certain hormones make women more susceptible, though we don’t know exactly why they are so much more susceptible,” said Dr. Jessica Mellinger, lead author of the recent Research Society on Alcoholism study and a Michigan Medicine hepatologist, in a statement about earlier research.